 Instagram Stories is a neat and beautiful feature to have on the app, however, it does have its share of shortcomings.
 In the early months post launch, users could get lost in stories or never even see most of them from the people and brands they follow simply because there were too many of them to filter through.
 End users would get lost in the constant stream of photos that were being posted in their stream.
 It made the app feel cluttered and surfing through the hundreds of stories brands and peoples, just to find the one to watch, could be daunting.
 Now, a user can simply go to the user’s or brand’s profile and watch it.
 Artists, musicians, entertainers, and normal users can now have all their content together and have it styled to fit the vision and aesthetic of their profile, giving profiles a beautiful, refreshing makeover.

 Both Snapchat and Instagram offer robust features that brands can take advantage of, but with the ever growing popularity of the Instagram app, now boasting 1 billion monthly users, it makes more senses for a brand to funnel resources into Instagram .
 Simply put, users are posting more on Instagram, mainly because it is easier, and because it fits their aesthetics more than Snapchat or other rival platforms does.
 In this digital age, aesthetics and appearance of online profiles and personalities are very important.

 Instagram Stories is a good move for brands in the big picture since it has been non-problematic compared to recent issues with Snapchat.
-Instagram’s app is beautiful, and Instagram have recently taken more consideration in how to make the story feature and the app more user-friendly, and that in itself, is a great thing.
+Instagram’s app is beautiful, and Instagram has recently taken more consideration in how to make the story feature and the app more user-friendly, which is in itself a great thing.
 Instagram is doing all the right things and organizations are excited to see what Instagram comes up with next.